reema0814/mslearn-fabric/Instructions/Labs/06-dataflows-gen2.md

    ![Data destination settings page.](./Images/fabric27.png)

-1. Cancel this action, then go back to OrderDate and MonthNo columns in Power Query online.
+4. Cancel this action, then go back to OrderDate and MonthNo columns in Power Query online.
 Right-click on the column header and **Change Type**.

     - OrderDate = Date/Time
     - MonthNo = Whole number

       ![Data destination settings page.](./Images/fabric28.png)

-1. Now repeat the process outlined earlier to add a lakehouse destination.
+5. Now repeat the process outlined earlier to add a lakehouse destination.

-8. On the **Destination settings** page, select **Append**, and then save the settings.
+6. On the **Destination settings** page, select **Append**, and then save the settings.
 The **Lakehouse** destination is indicated as an icon in the query in the Power Query editor.

    ![Query with a lakehouse destination.](./Images/lakehouse-destination.png)

-9. Select **Publish** to publish the dataflow.
+7. Select **Publish** to publish the dataflow.
 Then wait for the **Dataflow 1** dataflow to be created in your workspace.

-1. Once published, you can right-click on the dataflow in your workspace, select **Properties**, and rename your dataflow as **Transform Orders Dataflow**.
+8. Once published, you can right-click on the dataflow in your workspace, select **Properties**, and rename your dataflow as **Transform Orders Dataflow**.

-## Add a dataflow to a pipeline
+### Task 3: Add a dataflow to a pipeline

 You can include a dataflow as an activity in a pipeline.
 Pipelines are used to orchestrate data ingestion and processing activities, enabling you to combine dataflows with other kinds of operations in a single, scheduled process.
 Pipelines can be created in a few different experiences, including the Data Factory experience.